Carleton College: Rotblatt

 In 1964, Carleton students named an intramural slow-pitch softball league after Marv Rotblatt, a former Chicago White Sox pitcher.
-Although traditional intramural softball is still played at Carleton, the name "Rotblatt" now refers to a campus-wide annual beer softball game that is played with one inning for every year of the school's over 150-year existence.
+Although traditional intramural softball is still played at Carleton, the name "Rotblatt" now refers to a campus-wide annual beer softball game that is played with one inning for every year of the school's existence.
 The game begins at sunrise and lasts until the slated number of innings have been completed for that year.
-The only rule for gameplay is that in order to participate, all players must have a cup in one hand.
+The only rule for gameplay is that all players must have a cup in one hand.
 In 1997, Sports Illustrated honored Rotblatt in its "Best of Everything" section with the award, "Longest Intramural Event".
 Rotblatt himself attended the game several times over the course of his life and appreciated the tradition.

 Friday Flowers

-A highly visible campus tradition is "Friday Flowers," where students can purchase individual flowers from a local florist and place them in one another's mailboxes each Friday of term.
+A highly visible campus tradition is "Friday Flowers", where students can purchase individual flowers from a local florist and place them in one another's mailboxes each Friday of term.
 This tradition was in the news after three students died in a car accident en route to a frisbee tournament in 2014.
 Students at the nearby St. Olaf College sent over Friday Flowers for each student's mailbox.
 Later that fall, after a St. Olaf student died, Carleton returned the gesture.